-We quickly realized that even the most motivated young citizens fail to vote when there is a lack of timely triggers.
+We quickly realized that even the most motivated young citizens fail to vote when there are not timely triggers.
 We found that the strongest trigger to register and cast a vote, is when the nudge comes from someone a young voter personally knows and trusts.
-This led us to rethink the way Democracy Works designs their outreach programs, particularly those aimed at universities and colleges (e.g. switching from sending mass emails to students from a university dean to a more personalized peer-to-peer communications model).
-We also worked to make it easier for users to share TurboVote with their personal connections through social media and email-share buttons with pre-populated, yet personable content.
-We therefore offloaded some of Democracy Works's user acquisition work to their most active users, enabling users to recruit their friends to the platform.
+This led us to rethink the way Democracy Works designs their outreach programs, particularly those aimed at universities and colleges (e.g. instead of a university dean sending mass emails to students, using a more personalized peer-to-peer communications model).
+We also made it easier for users to share TurboVote with personal connections through social media and email-share buttons with pre-populated, yet personable content.
+This enabled users to recruit their friends to the platform, subsequently offloading some of Democracy Works' user acquisition work to their most active users.

 Even though young people recognize its inherent bias, most political content that they consume and share exists online and on social media.
-This setting, where potential voters are most comfortable, where they having conversations about politics, where they feel like their most political or civic selves, and when they are more susceptible to political messaging, is the perfect place to turn enthusiasts into voters.
-This led us to think about TurboVote's partnership model, and to push them to become part of that online conversation by strengthening partnerships with popular media entities, like Buzzfeed and Snapchat, and by aggregating or creating native content on key social channels.
+This setting, where potential voters are most comfortable, where they are already having conversations about politics, where they feel like their most political or civic selves, and where they are more susceptible to political messaging, is the perfect environment to transform enthusiasts into actual voters.
+This led us to consider TurboVote's partnership model, and to push the organization to participate in those online conversations by strengthening partnerships with popular media entities, like Buzzfeed and Snapchat, and also by aggregating, or creating, native content on key social channels.
 This proved to be an effective model.

 RE-DESIGNING USER FLOWS

-While young citizens found voter registration to be relatively easy, they struggled to figure out what to do before and after, often feeling lost in the process.
-We worked on design changes that would give users a better sense of place and help walk them through the process with clear steps by providing feedback along the way, and by sharing information to push users across that "last mile" to the voting booth.
-This meant redesigning the TurboVote sign-up and voter registration flow, adding progress indication bars, and changing the language of the end screen to help people feel that they've accomplished something important.
+While young citizens found voter registration to be relatively easy, they often struggled with the before and after, feeling lost in the process.
+We worked on design changes that would give users a better sense of place and help walk them through the process with clear steps, by providing feedback along the way, and by sharing information to push users across that "last mile" to the voting booth.
+This meant redesigning the TurboVote sign-up and voter registration flows, adding progress indication bars, and changing the language of the end screen to help people feel that they've accomplished something important.
 In addition, we designed a virtual "I registered with TurboVote" badge that could be shared on social networks and passed to friends, which tapped into behavioral studies about people "voting to tell others," as demonstrated by the success of the "I voted" stickers in the physical realm.

 BRINGING ADDED CAPACITY

-While our client already understood the value of in-depth design research, they lacked the internal capacity to carry out this type of work on their own.
+While Democracy Works already understood the value of in-depth design research, they lacked the internal capacity to carry out this type of work on their own.
 We stepped in as a de facto extension to their team at a critical time leading up to the 2016 presidential election.
-Since the engagement, Democracy Works has continued to use our deliverables to inform their roadmap for 2017 and beyond.
-Additionally, our approach has helped the client think about their flagship product in a new way: we saw a shift from thinking narrowly about TurboVote as a product, to looking at it through a broader service lens.
-This meant challenging Democracy Works to think about where TurboVote begins and where it ends within the overall voting and political engagement process, resulting in conversations about user acquisition, service touchpoints, and how to tap into TurboVote's extensive network of partners.
+Since the engagement, Democracy Works has continued to use our deliverables to inform their roadmap for 2017, and beyond.
+Additionally, our approach has helped the organization think about Turbovote in a new way: not as a product, but as a service.
+We challenged Democracy Works to think about where TurboVote begins and where it ends within the overall voting and political engagement process, resulting in conversations about user acquisition, service touchpoints, and how to tap into TurboVote's extensive network of partners.

 CHALLENGES AND OUTCOMES